CARLOS SANDOVAL

 In Cuernavaca, while making a photographic inventory of a family collection of pre-Hispanic terracotta fragments, I arranged the parts — heads looking at me, torsos breathing, limbs reaching nowhere — the way you instinctively would: into bodies.
 While editing the photographs, I realized I had accidentally made a historical portrait of conquered Mexico — I was in front of an Antilego, charged bodies assembled from pieces never designed to coincide.

-The fragments in the photographs are not ruins — they are Mιxico profundo in material form, survivors of that social death, still holding their particularity at the threshold between erasure and persistence.
-The operation has not ended.
-This photo series became the origin of Antilegos: three chamber pieces assembled from incompatible materials, performed as interludes between other works in the program.
-Broken, but self-contained.
+The fragments in the photographs are not ruins — they are Mιxico profundo in material form, survivors of that condition, still holding their particularity at the threshold between erasure and persistence.
+A field of elements in unresolved relation, where coherence is continuously interrupted or denied.

 ANTILEGOS